chaoren/vim-wordmotion/README.md

 The default word motion mappings are `w`, `b`, `e`, `ge`, `aw`, and `iw`.

-Use `g:wordmotion_prefix` to apply a common prefix to each of the word motion mappings.
+Use `g:wordmotion_prefix` to apply a common prefix to each of the default word motion mappings.
 E.g.,
 ```
 let g:wordmotion_prefix = "\<Leader>"